The Vegan Scavengers Who Want To Change The World

 Are They Vegan Scavengers?

-The word freegan is compounded from “free” and “vegan”.
-Vegans are people who avoid products from animal sources or products tested on animals in an effort to avoid harming animals.
+The word free is compounded from “free” and “vegan”.
+Vegans avoid products from animal sources or products tested on animals to avoid harming animals.

 Freegans claim to take this a step further by recognizing that in a complex, industrial, mass-production economy driven by profit, abuses of humans, animals, and the earth abound at all levels of production (from acquisition to raw materials to production to transportation) and in just about every product we buy.